andubiel/netdevops-jenkins-ansible/README.md

 # netdevops-ansible CICD Lab
-This lab can run "as is" using the following dcloud pod https://dcloud.cisco.com/ Search for Devnet Express DNAv3
+This lab can run "as is" using the following dcloud pod https://dcloud.cisco.com/ Search for Devnet Express DNAv3.
+Pods in dcloud are reservable for several days.

 # The Completed Lab
 Upon completion of this lab, your NetDevOps CICD Pipeline will resemble the following.